EmmaKibore/passlocker/README.md

 # Password Locker
+This is an application that allows us to generate and store passwords for various accounts.

 By Emma Kibore

 ## Description
-This is a n application that allows us to generate and store passwords for various accounts.
+This application allows a user to create an account.
+Login in and save their credentials for other accounts.
+They can display all accounts credentials at once or search for a specific account.Furthermore,they can even delete an account.
+Written in python and can only be accessed using the terminal.

 ## Technologies used
 Python